 As we celebrate Pakistan's Independence, let us first reflect on the starting point of Hijra.

-When Prophet Mohammad (peace be upon him) migrated to Madina from Mecca no one at that time could ever imagine the establishment of an Islamic State that would become a guiding light for the world.
-This state was formed based on a supreme ideology of 'La Illaha Illallah' (There is no god except Allah) and the charter given by Allah: 'You are the best Nation (Ummah) that has been sent forth unto mankind for you enjoin what is right and forbid what is wrong and have faith in Allah.'
+When Prophet Mohammad ﷺ migrated to Madina from Mecca, no one could ever imagine the establishment of an Islamic State that would become a guiding light for the world.
+This state was formed based on a supreme ideology of 'La Illaha Illallah' (There is no god except Allah) and the charter given by Allah: 'You are the best nation (Ummah) that has been sent forth unto mankind for you enjoin what is right and forbid what is wrong and have faith in Allah.'
 (Quran 3-110)

-Prophet Mohammad (pbuh) and a handful of his followers worked relentlessly with extremely limited resources and within ten years the entire Arabian Peninsula submitted it self to the will of Allah.
+Prophet Mohammad ﷺ and a handful of his followers worked relentlessly with extremely limited resources, and within ten years, the entire Arabian Peninsula submitted itself to the will of Allah.
 The ideology of 'La Illaha Illallah' gave a comprehensive framework of goodness to all of humanity.

-This Islamic State produced God fearing rulers who had the best intentions for the people of the land.
+This Islamic State produced God-fearing rulers who had the best intentions for the people of the land.
 They ruled with vision, equality, discipline, and principles.
 These leaders provided leadership in all aspects of life; political, economic, moral, and spiritual.
-They also provided the guidance and motivation to the people to strive for the continuous improvement of their situation and convince them that Allah does not change the conditions of a nation unless it changes it's inner self.
+They also provided guidance and motivation to the people to strive for the continuous improvement of their situation and convince them that Allah does not change the conditions of a nation unless it changes its inner self.

-Gradually the quality of leadership eroded and slowly the Muslim world lost the spirit and ideology of 'La Illaha Illallah' and the Muslims began to slip into a period of decay.
+Gradually the quality of leadership eroded, and slowly, the Muslim world lost the spirit and ideology of 'La Illaha Illallah.'
+The Muslims began to slip into a period of decay.
 But wait!
 The ideology of 'La Illaha Illallah' must remain supreme.
 Countries are continuously formed and disintegrated, leadership is always changing and kingdoms come and go.

 Let us remember the miracle birth of Pakistan.
-How our leaders fought for the freedom?
+How our leaders fought for freedom?
 How many martyrs gave their lives to free the Indian Muslims from British subjugation?
-How many people worked day and night to take care of the malnutrition of this new born country?
+How many people worked day and night to take care of the malnutrition of this newborn country?
 The magnitude of difficulties in every corner of life is beyond comprehension.
-It was only Allah's help and the sincere belief of the Muslims of Pakistan that made the country stand on it's feet.
+It was only Allah's help and the sincere belief of the Muslims of Pakistan that made the country stand on its feet.

-My dear brothers and sisters we must go back to the roots of the struggle that made Pakistan which was inspired by our faith in Islam.
-The Muslims of Pakistan must re-ignite the true ideology of Pakistan; 'La Illaha Illallah' not merely by words but by practice.
-If we are to progress we must revive our values and morals according to Islam, be truthful to our selves and our faith, have the courage to accept our faults and learn how to unite and discipline our selves.
-We have to stop criticizing others and share the responsibility of the misfortunes that have fallen on Pakistan.
-We are passing through a time of unprecedented stress but being Muslims and having faith in Allah we must put our faith in practice and ask for Allah's help.
+My dear brothers and sisters, we must go back to the roots of the struggle that made Pakistan was inspired by our faith in Islam.
+The Muslims of Pakistan must reignite the true ideology of Pakistan; 'La Illaha Illallah,' not merely by words but by practice.
+If we are to progress, we must revive our values and morals according to Islam, be truthful to ourselves and our faith, have the courage to accept our faults, and learn how to unite and discipline ourselves.
+We have to stop criticizing others and share the responsibility for the misfortunes that have fallen on Pakistan.
+We are passing through a time of unprecedented stress, but being Muslims and having faith in Allah, we must put our faith in practice and ask for Allah's help.

 It is time to seriously ask our selves: